 Other employees might access your personal data where this is required for work purposes.
 Where this is the case, the organisation relies on all employees to access and use personal data in accordance with their obligations under our data protection policy.

 In what situations do we collect personal data from other sources

-We run a background check on all employees using a third-party screening and due diligence service provided by Thomson Reuters.
+We run a background check on all employees using a third-party screening and due diligence service provided by Refinitiv.
 We might also use sources in the public domain such as Google or the Driver and Vehicle Licensing (DVLA) database for this purpose.
 We carry out background checks in accordance with our due diligence policies and procedures in order to protect our charitable interests such as the risk of fraud, corruption, bribery, terrorism and money laundering.

 In what situations do we share personal data with other organisations

 - With Her Majesty’s Revenues & Customs (HMRC) for taxation purposes.

 - With law enforcement agencies if we receive a valid legal instruction.